NullPointerException-ops/COMP64501-Topics-in-Machine-Learning-Coursework/README.md

 ### Defining and training your model
 You will have to define a model architecture and a training procedure for this assignment, then train and evaluate it on the Fashion-MNIST dataset.
 1. Implement your model in `submission/fashion_model.py`.
-2. Implement the training and evaluation functions in `submission/train_fashion_model.py`.
+2. Edit the training and evaluation functions in `submission/fashion_training.py`, as needed.
 3. Perform cross-evaluation for hyperparameter selection and final model evaluation.

 You can train your model by running the following command from the project root directory: